2026 Handbook

 The Association is managed by up to three (3) managing members.
 The duties of these members will include, but are not limited to:

-• Presiding over meetings, ensuring the by-laws, rules and regulations of the Association are
+• Presiding over meetings, ensuring the by-laws, rules and regulations of the Association are enforced.

 • Record and maintain minutes of all meetings.